nuatmochoi/influxdb-mcp-http-server/TESTS.md

 After the tests complete, the suite:

-1. Closes the MCP client connection
+1. Cleans up any spawned server processes
-2. Terminates the MCP server process
+2. Stops and removes the InfluxDB Docker container
-3. Stops and removes the InfluxDB Docker container
+3. Performs additional cleanup of any leftover Docker containers

 ## Note on Docker Usage